PostgREST/postgrest/docs/errors.rst

     "message": "relation \"api.nonexistent_table\" does not exist" }

 However, some errors do come from PostgREST itself (such as those related to the :doc:`Schema Cache <schema_cache>`).
-These have the same structure as the PostgreSQL errors but are differentiated by the ``PGRST`` prefix in the ``code`` field (see :ref:`pgrst_errors`).
-For instance, when querying a function that does not exist, the error will be:
+These have the same structure as the PostgreSQL errors but are differentiated by the ``PGRST`` prefix in the ``code`` field.
+For instance, when querying a function that does not exist:

 .. code-block:: http